arnulljs/4-Bit-Divider/README.md

 ## ❗ NOTE:

 This uses a gated clock, which is not advisable.
-During checking, instructor found an alternate solution with JK Flip Flops connected to the CKA of counter and CLK of Shift Register.
+During checking, instructor found an alternate solution with JK as D Flip Flops connected to the CKA of counter and CLK of Shift Register.